istio/istio/mixer/doc/adapters.md

 * Check template variety instances are created and dispatched only during Mixer's Check API call.
 * Report template variety instances are created and dispatched only during Mixer's Report API call.
 * Quota template variety instances are created and dispatched only during Mixer's Quota API call.
-* AttributeGenerator template variety instances are created and dispatched to adapters during the supplementary attribute generation phase.
-Attribute generation happens for all of Mixer's Check, Report and QUOTA calls and is done before processing any other variety of templates.
-During attribute generation phase, attribute generating adapters are responsible for generating output data, dictated by the template, which operators can use to create new attributes.
+* AttributeGenerator template variety instances are created and dispatched to adapters for all of Mixer's Check, Report and QUOTA API calls.
+The processing of these templates happen during the supplementary attribute generation phase which happens before the processing any other variety of templates.
+Adapters that handle `AttributeGenerator` templates are called attribute generating adapters.
+These adapters are responsible for generating output data, dictated by the template, which operators can use to create new attributes.
 These new attributes are combined with the attributes from the request to form the total set of attributes for the operation.
 These new attributes can therefore now be used by operators to configure instances of other check, report and quota variety templates.

 ## Generated Go code